Ulster Grand Prix: History

+Origins

 The first races took place in 1922 and in 1935 and 1948 the Fédération Internationale de Motocyclisme gave it the title Grand Prix d'Europe.
 The Ulster Grand Prix was included as one of the races in the inaugural 1949 Grand Prix motorcycle racing season (now MotoGP), a place it held until 1971.
 It also counted for the Formula TT Championship between 1979 and 1990.

-Since the Covid pandemic meeting cancellation in 2020 the future of the meeting is in doubt.